dramforever/nix-dram/README.md

 |---|---|---|---|
 | `blender` | `flake:default#blender` | `flake:blender` | `blender#` |
 | `xorg.xclock` | `flake:default#xorg.xclock` | `./xorg.xclock/` (directory) | `./xorg.xclock` or `xorg.xclock/` |

+One notable example is that if you want to refer to the `result` symlink from a build output, you will need to specify `./result` or `result/`.

 Here are examples of `INSTALLABLE` syntax that is unaffected: